Pioneer/Premier Aces

 left the band and eventually joined The Trident Showband

 based in Limerick.
-Recent years have
+Recent years had

-UK, new songs recorded in association with his son Rob Smith
+UK.
+New songs recorded in association with his son Rob Smith

-Zealand, where Houston has lived since the early 1970's.
+Zealand, where Houston lived since 1973.

 Both original songs as well as covers of many classic

-double album "Just For Old Times Sake". |
+recordings were on his double album "Just For Old Times Sake"

 Bill Ryan: Billy